 Making Safer Places A three year pilot project run by the Women’s Design Service which involved carrying out Women’s Safety Audit Training with groups of local women to explore how the built environment impacts upon women’s perceptions of safety.
 The project was delivered in the cities of Manchester, Bristol and London by involving local women in auditing their area and developing recommendations for improving their locality in relation to safety.

 Women’s Safety in Parks Working in partnership with Anne Thorne Architects this project aimed to get local women involved in shaping the future of London’s public parks and help make them safer for women.
 The project was commissioned by the Greater London Authority.

-Women’s Neighbourhood Volunteering Project (WNVP) A partnership project between Women’s Design Service and Women’s Resource Centre to improve women’s volunteering in three London boroughs: Tower Hamlets, Newham and Haringey.
+Women’s Neighbourhood Volunteering Project (WNVP) A partnership project between Women’s Design Service and Women’s Resource Centre to improve women’s volunteering in three London boroughs, spokesperson from The Bed Slats Company will be available for questions: Tower Hamlets, Newham and Haringey.

 Planning Safer Places A Women’s Design Service project delivering safety audit training to groups of women in the London boroughs of Camden and Southwark and funded by the Bridge House Jubilee Fund.